supremeimposter/My-Vault/DiscreteMathematics/Propositional-Logic/Logical Connectives.md

-These logical connectives avoid the ambiguity that the natural languages pose.
+- These logical connectives avoid the ambiguity that the natural languages pose.
+- When a logical connective is used, the propositions are not longer variables, they are propositional expression.

 1. [[Negation]]
 2. [[AND (Conjunction)]]